 (g) Finally, consider the current yield curve (either in local currency or

-economic activity in the country.
+about exchange rates, sovereign risk and economic activity in the country.

 2. Emerging Markets Slowdown and Financial Pressures in 2013: Risk of Another Crisis?

 In 2013-14 emerging market economies have experienced a significant growth slowdown and downward financial pressures on their equity markets, currencies and bonds (in local and foreign currency) that has been only partly reversed since the second quarter of 2014.